Local RAG and embeddings

 Step 3: build a small RAG pipeline

-A complete working script.
-Indexes a folder of markdown files and lets you query them:
+Here's a complete working script.
+It indexes a folder of markdown files and lets you query them:

 # rag-demo.py